Rasmusbd/MusicGenerationD3.1/README.md

 A machine learning model will be trained to generate new music.

 Created by:
-Rasmus Börjesson Dahlstedt \n
+Rasmus Börjesson Dahlstedt

-Lukas Wallén \n
+Lukas Wallén

-Jacob Walter \n
+Jacob Walter